 As oddly as it seems, many people blink less than usual when working at a computer.
 This directly contribute to dry eyes and increase the chance of a potential eye strain.
 Blinking is very important as it produces tears that moisten and refresh your eyes.
 Try to make it a habit to blink more often when looking at a monitor.

 Having a routine comprehensive eye exam is one of the most important things you can do to prevent vision problems like eye strain.
 It is considered that to maintain a lifetime of healthy vision, adults ages 18 to 60 should have a comprehensive eye exam at least every two years.

 Nowadays there are many applications which you can download on your computer in help to prevent symptoms like the computer eye strain by reminding you to take breaks or by automatically adjusting your screen settings for better eye protection.
 Our Night Eye dark mode browser extension is among these apps, so feel free to install it now.
 You will instantly notice the positive impact on your vision and your eyes will be safer and happier than ever before!

 Night Eye dark mode browser extension is one of the solutions which can help you reduce the computer eye strain!
 This great tool is designed to protect your eyes on daily basis, especially if you are browsing late at night, working in low-light environment or read extensively.

-By eliminating the harmful blue light which is constantly emitting from your monitor, this eye-friendly alternative will protect your eyes as it will apply negative polarity (dark mode) on your screen.
+By eliminating the harmful blue light, by applying a blue light filter, which is constantly emitting from your monitor, this eye-friendly alternative will protect your eyes as it will apply negative polarity (dark mode) on your screen.
 It is scientifically proven that dark mode is way less harmful to human vision in the long run than the ordinary light mode.
 With just a few clicks you can reinvent a healthier and more stylish browsing experience on your laptop or PC!

 Couple of sources we used to create this guideVictoria Heath on Unsplash